 There are a lot of myths on how Social Security, works, so let’s break down the biggest myths one by one.

 Your employer does not pay half

-This is a complete lie which most financial advisors will tell you.
+Many financial advisors will tell you your employer pays half.
+This is not true because math.
 When studying tax policy, one of the first things you will learn is how a tax wedge works.